RajkoHTEC/JDP-Project/README.md

 # JDP-Project
 An app for testing fragments.
--Creating fragments with AndroidX Fragment library (static and dynamic) -Passing bundle to fragment
+- Creating fragments with AndroidX Fragment library (static and dynamic)
+- Passing bundle to fragment
+- Creating custom fragment factory